log(X) # natural logarithm of x

 VECTOR[-c(X1,X2)] # remove values X1 and X2 from a vector

-DATA <- data.frame(VARIALBE1=VALUES1,VARIALBE2=VALUES2,...) # create a data frame by inputing values for variables
+DATA <- data.frame(VARIALBE1=VALUES1,VARIALBE2=VALUES2,...) # create a data frame by inputting values for variables

 DATA$VARIABLE # Extract a variable from a data frame